vadlasaiteja-git/learn-shell/README.md

 # learn-shell

-We are going to learn Bash Scripting
+We are going to learn Bash Scripting.